Would you rather lose weight or lose an imperfect smile?

 The American Academy of Cosmetic Dentistry decided to conduct research to address this decision.
 Their study showed that consumers are more likely to spend money on getting a younger-looking smile than on attempting to lose weight.

 Now, you could be glib and say of course we’d rather spend money on a smile.
 Spending money on weight loss means that, at some point, we’re going to have to do exercise and few Americans want to do that.
 The idea of making a physical effort is anathema to all but a few of the U.S. population.
 But getting a better smile requires only that you sit in a seat and endure.
 Not too bad.

 - First and foremost, why not look younger?
-Minute changes to a smile can eliminate years of ageing.
-Things like missing teeth are not only unattractive.
-If they’re not replaced, there’s a good chance the patient will suffer from facial bone loss as time goes on.
+Minute changes to a smile can eliminate years of aging.
+Things like missing teeth are not only unattractive, if they’re not replaced, there’s a good chance the patient will suffer from facial bone loss as time goes on.
 This really creates an aged look.
 Dental implants make the face appear younger.
 In addition to replacing missing teeth, implants prevent bone loss because of the way in which they are installed.

 - First impressions stick with people.
 When it comes to meeting new people, the smile is one of the first things a person notices about another.
 Sure, one sees their physical build, but the person’s smile is a much more definitive marker of what they look like.
 Just little adjustments like teeth whitening or bonding a chipped tooth can really make a difference in how youthful a person appears.